 The year is 1956, and Dwight Eisenhour has just been re-elected President of the United States.
 Rock and Roll has become a phenomenon, fueled by the wild popularity of Elvis Presley.
-The New York Yankees have defeated the Brooklyn Dodgers 4-3 in the World Series, behind Don Larsen’s MVP performance and a perfect game pitched in a game 5 win.
-The interstate highway system has been authorized, resulting in a long-term trend towards populating suburban communities.
+The New York Yankees have defeated the Brooklyn Dodgers 4-3 in the World Series, behind Don Larsen’s MVP performance, and the interstate highway system has been authorized, resulting in a long-term trend towards populating suburban communities.

 What to consider before turning 65…

 Your Medicare eligibility is right around the corner!
 Now is the time to begin your research, and learn more about Medicare coverage.